 If you are a perfectionist, this may cause you some angst in the beginning - you may hesitate to write anything down.
 But, fear not.
 In time, with the use of your planner, you’ll not only discover a rhythm in your schedule - you’ll also find the “just so” way of making your planner pages as functional as possible for your particular needs.

 It’s not a bad idea to play around with scrap paper in the beginning and play with a couple of different layouts especially for the weekly spreads before you commit your planner inserts to one layout or the other.
 Use washi-tape to indicate a different “theme” for each day of the week.
 Do you run errands on Friday?
-Grab one color of washi-tape and a highlighter in the same color to track related to-do items.
+Grab one colour of washi-tape and a highlighter in the same colour to track related to-do items.
 Menu planning on Tuesday?
-Get a different color to keep track of items related to menu planning (cleaning out the fridge, for example).
+Get a different colour to keep track of items related to menu planning (cleaning out the fridge, for example).

 Not sure how you want to categorise everything?
 Get your feet wet with serious calendar organisation: practice with a brain dump.
 Get everything out of your head and onto scrap paper until you can’t think of anything else coming up or needed to be done.
 Set a timer and just write.
 And write.
 And write some more.

 Prioritise first by figuring out what items are both urgent and important - this is your emergency to-do list.
 If these items don’t get done, something bad will happen.
 Start here with your categories.
 Your A5 planner inserts are the perfect size for getting all of your critical tasks and important events allocated in your week.
 Give these some kind of special indicator - stickers that will draw attention to these items and will remind you to handle them first.